Last Updated: June 3, 2026

 Before taking the following exam, click the Download icon above to open the Learning Objectives for Enter Estimates.xlsx and complete this evaluation of the learning objectives.

-Take the Enter Estimates Exam (12 minutes)
+Take the Activity 6 Exam (12 minutes)

 Complete this Activity by taking the exam.
 Take the exam by clicking on the Exams button below.